Star Wars – The Cultural Phenomena 40 Years Later

 All in all, the gang destroys the Death Star and the universe is saved from the empire… Or is it…?
 The story of Star Wars simply did not end there, it spawned 2 sequels and 3 prequels, which are definitely worth watching to get a grasp on the whole story.
 Showing there is still a demand, a new trilogy kicked off with Star Wars: The Force Awakens, which gives a whole new generation the ability to see this massive new story from the ground up, like their parents did when the original trilogy came out.

 Speaking about legacy, Star Wars literally launched its own universe.
 A universe with an endless amount of reading material, like the expanded universe novels, which give fans an even broader look at the universe as a whole, linking events that the average consumer would know to new planets, characters, androids, plot points, etc… Well, maybe one likes reading, but still misses illustrations?
 Good news, in 1977 Marvel Comics published Star Wars comics, a series that would last 110 issues until 1986.
-That specific series gave fans much more fleshed out versions of the characters, they were also given a chance to really see the world through each of the characters eyes on a monthly basis, rather than having to wait years for the next film.
+That specific series gave fans much more fleshed out versions of the characters, they were also given a chance to really see the world through each of the characters’ eyes on a monthly basis, rather than having to wait years for the next film.

-After Marvel’s run ended, it would be another five years before more comics would be published, and that honor fell on Dark Horse, who was really making a name for themselves with their talent pool and they types of licensed books they were publishing.
+After Marvel’s run ended, it would be another five years before more comics would be published, and that honor fell on Dark Horse, who was really making a name for themselves with their talent pool and the types of licensed books they were publishing.
 Dark Horse took a different approach to writing the comics, instead of following the main characters and their day to day lives, they decided it would be better to come up with “What If,” stories, like, “what if” Luke was actually evil?
 Not only that, but they also shed light on the rest of the universe with books like, Star Wars: The Jedi Academy, Star Wars: Darth Maul, Star Wars: Knights of the Old Republic, and Star Wars: Qui-Gon and Obi-Wan: Last Stand on Old Mantell.

 Beyond this, who can forget the endless merchandising that came with Star Wars.
 From toys to the aforementioned comics, to everything in between, some may say Star Wars was the first film to really capitalize on such matters, setting the way of the future for big time movies.
 There was not a kid who grew up between 1977 into the mid-80s who did not have at least one Star Wars action figure, and they probably still do today.